ircdocs/modern-irc/_includes/modern-appendix.md

 Returns a line of {% command HELP %} text to the client.
 Lines MAY be wrapped to a certain line length by the server.
 Note that the final line MUST be a {% numeric RPL_ENDOFHELP %} numeric.

-The `<subject>` MUST be the one requested by the client, up to casing; unless it would be an invalid parameter, in which case it MUST be `*`.
+The `<subject>` MUST be the one requested by the client, but may be casefolded; unless it would be an invalid parameter, in which case it MUST be `*`.

 {% numericheader RPL_ENDOFHELP %}